ppy/osu-wiki/news/2025/2025-02-21-osumania-7k-world-cup-2025-finals-recap.md

 If the Semifinals pool was only accessible to ETs, the Finals mappool has doubled down on the difficulty.
 Even some of the strongest players of the tournament and the game have struggled to keep up with it!
 On a tournament where every little mistake can cost you a point, a pool ridden with easy-to-miss patterns is bound to be a disaster for teams that can't keep up with the pace.

-This week, we were bestowed with another guest [osu! original](/wiki/Community/Bespoke_music) by the hands of ::Critical\1Star::{ user=3793196 } and [Blocko](https://osu.ppy.sh/users/4075092).
+This week, we were bestowed with another guest [osu! original](/wiki/Community/Bespoke_music) by the hands of ::Critical\1Star::{ user=3793196 } and ::Blocko::{ user=4075092 }.
 Debuting in [Resurrection Cup](https://osu.ppy.sh/community/forums/topics/1567455) 2022, [Xyris - A Cybernetic-Superluminal-Apocalyptic Post-War Divination](https://osu.ppy.sh/beatmapsets/2321297#mania/4973159) (TB) was bound to become the main protagonist on one of this week's matches.

 We had plenty of surprises beyond a returning bespoke track, however.
 For the first time in MWC 7K history, the EX pool was introduced this round.
 Maps in this pool represent the pinnacle of raw difficulty within their respective category.
-In this case [celtix - Cursed Bloom](https://osu.ppy.sh/beatmapsets/2321288#mania/4973138) (EX1) made by ::Critical\1Star::{ user=3793196 } and [_Kobii](https://osu.ppy.sh/users/6209713) represents the difficulty apex of the rice category and is designated as the mixed rice pick.
+In this case [celtix - Cursed Bloom](https://osu.ppy.sh/beatmapsets/2321288#mania/4973138) (EX1) made by ::Critical\1Star::{ user=3793196 } and ::\1Kobii::{ user=6209713 } represents the difficulty apex of the rice category and is designated as the mixed rice pick.
 It is notably harder than the rest of the mappool, with the exception of the tiebreaker.
 For this particular pick, the patterns were significantly more abrasive and considerably tougher than usual to manage.
 It was an ideal choice for teams aiming to establish dominance in this category early on.

 But this was not the end of the pool's surprises.
 This week offered the biggest selection of osu! originals of the tournament, with 3 amazing custom tracks and maps to choose from!